contagon/handbook/handbook/5-general-and-area-leadership.md

 ## 5.0 Introduction

 Jesus Christ is the “chief corner stone” of His Church ([Ephesians 2:20](https://www.churchofjesuschrist.org/study/scriptures/nt/eph/2.20?lang=eng#p20)).
 He holds all priesthood keys.
-He calls apostles and prophets to assist Him in the work of salvation and exaltation.
+He calls apostles and prophets to assist in God’s work of salvation and exaltation.
 He confers upon these chosen servants all the keys that presently pertain to the kingdom of God on the earth.
 (See [Doctrine and Covenants 27:12–13](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/27.12-13?lang=eng#p12); see also [3.4.1](3-priesthood-principles.md#341-priesthood-keys) in this handbook.)

 Through prophets and apostles, the Lord calls men to the office of Seventy to assist in His work in all the world (see [Doctrine and Covenants 107:38](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/107.38?lang=eng#p38)).
 In addition, the Presiding Bishopric, General Officers, and other men and women leaders are given important responsibilities to assist in the work.